j39m/katowice/README.md

 > impact your ability to use and to hack at this free software; I
 > provide this notice only for attribution purposes.

+## unner.rs
+... is a small executable that removes some boilerplate from my `$PATH`.

 ## avocado-attenborough.rs
 ... is a small executable that sets my screen brightness.